Astera-Finance/astera/tests/echidna/README.md

 319. 🚧 Mutation in the signature must make `permit()` revert.
 320. 🚧 Mutation in parameters must make `permit()` revert.
 321. 🚧 User allowance must be equal to `amount` when the sender calls `permit()`.
-322. ✅ Force feeding assets in LendingPool, ATokens, or debtTokens must not change the final result.
+322. ✅ Force feeding assets in LendingPool, ATokens, debtTokens, MiniPools or AToken6909 must not change the final result.
-323. ✅ Force feeding aToken in LendingPool, ATokens, or debtTokens must not change the final result.
+323. ✅ Force feeding aToken in LendingPool, ATokens, debtTokens, MiniPools or AToken6909 must not change the final result.
 324. ✅ A user must not hold more than total supply.
 325. ✅ Sum of users' balances must not exceed total supply.
 326. ✅ `ATokenNonRebasing` `balanceOf()` should be equivalent to `ATokens` adjusted to the conversion rate.